aptech/docs/docs/data-management/data-cleaning.rst

     // Remove rows where the element in the
-    // first column of 'a' is equal to 3 print delif(a, a[.,1] .== 3);
+    // first column of 'a' is equal to 3 print delif(a, a[., 1] .== 3);

 ::

     1 2
     5 6
     7 8

 How do I conditionally select data from a matrix?
 ++++++++++++++++++++++++++++++++++++++++++++++

 You can conditionally select data from a matrix using the :func:`selif` procedure.
 Enter the data to be as the first input to :func:`selif` and the condition to be used for selecting data as  the second input.

 ::